 COVID-19: Library Information

-New Castle County Libraries will soon be opening in a limited capacity, alternating in-person and curbside services.
-The following information can help guide your decision to visit the library in-person or continue using Curbside services and digital resources.
+New Castle County Libraries are open.
+The following information can help guide your decision to visit the library in-person or continue using digital resources.
 Just like any public space, entering and using library facilities is a personal decision and at your own risk.
 Please have one person per family come in to browse for items or use computers to the extent that it is possible.